-- (a) For standard final circuits designed in accordance with Code 6, the current demand of the circuit concerned should be the same as the rating of the overcurrent protective device of the circuit. - (b) The current demand of a final circuit other than subparagraph (a) should be assessed by summating the assumed current demands of current using equipment connected or intended to be connected as follows: - (i) each socket outlet in a radial final circuit should be assumed to demand its rated current rating; - (ii) lighting outlets should be assumed to demand the connected load with a minimum of 100W per lampholder; - (iii) electric clock, shaver socket outlet, bell transformer, and current using equipment of a rating not greater than 5 VA may be neglected; - (iv) discharge lighting should be assumed to have a demand in voltamperes of the rated lamp wattage multiplied by not less than 1.8.
-This multiplier is based upon the assumption that the circuit is corrected to a power factor of not less than 0.85 lagging, and takes into account control gear losses and harmonic currents; and - (v) all other fixed equipment should be assumed to demand the rated or normal current
+- (a) For standard final circuits designed in accordance with Code 6, the current demand of the circuit concerned should be the same as the rating of the overcurrent protective device of the circuit. - (b) The current demand of a final circuit other than subparagraph (a) should be assessed by summating the assumed current demands of current using equipment connected or intended to be connected as follows: - (i) each socket outlet in a radial final circuit should be assumed to demand its rated current rating; - (ii) lighting outlets should be assumed to demand the connected load with 60W per lampholder for incandescent lamps or the actual wattage of the lamp to be installed, whichever is the greater, except if the design of the luminaire associated with the lampholder only permits lamps of less than 60W to be inserted in any lampholder, in which case, the connected load of that lampholder is the wattage of the highest rated lamp that may be accommodated;

-(4) For circuits supplying a number of final circuits
+- (iii) electric clock, shaver socket outlet, bell transformer, and current using equipment of a rating not greater than 5 VA may be neglected; - (iv) fluorescent and other discharge lamps (e.g. low or high pressure sodium lamp, metal halide lamps, etc) should be assumed to have a demand in volt-amperes of the rated lamp wattage multiplied by a factor, which takes into account control gear losses and harmonic currents.
+In the absence of more precise information from manufacturer, a factor of not less than 1.8 could be adopted; and - (v) all other fixed equipment should be assumed to demand the rated or normal current. - (4) For circuits supplying a number of final circuits